oroinc/documentation/user/back-office/sales/quotes/create/create-from-rfq.rst

    .. image Shipping Options.

-7. In the **Shipping Information**, configure the default shipping option pre-selected for the the customer on the checkout:
+7. In the **Shipping Information**, configure the default shipping option pre-selected for the customer on the checkout:

    .. a) In the **Shipping Methods** list, tick the boxes next to the shipping methods that you would like the customer use for this order delivery.